kwanwoo02/kwanwoo02/README.md

 <!--소개-->

 ## Introduction :raised_hands:
 Hi, my name is Kwanwoo Moon.
-I am a Computer Vision & Deep Learning Engineer .
+I am a deep learning engineer.
+I can do computer vision and natural language processing.
 I am trying to become a nice developer😎
 <br/><br/>